manumg/Loan-Defaults-Prediction/README.md

 PROJECT ROADMAP

-The project is divided in two parts:
+The project is divided in five parts:

 1.Data Cleaning